Agents

 | `agent.chat` | `tools.agents.agentChat` | Delegate to another agent |

-**Custom tools** are sent to the tool executor service at `tool-executor.struere.dev` for sandboxed execution with actor context.
+**Custom tools** are sent to the tool executor service at `tool-executor.struere.dev` for isolated execution with actor context.
 Custom tool handlers receive a `struere` SDK parameter that provides access to all built-in tools (e.g., `struere.entity.create`, `struere.event.emit`), enabling custom tools to compose platform operations within their handler logic.
 Tools marked with `templateOnly: true` are executed during system prompt template compilation but are not exposed to the LLM as callable tools at runtime.

 ## Multi-Agent Communication